Sumi-e Artists of Canada

 Participant works on crabs

 We left William Ho's workshop with more than just knowing how to paint fish and crabs, but how to paint vivid, expressive fish and crabs and arrange them effectively in a composition.
-You can find links to William Ho's web site in the links section.
+You can learn more about William Ho in the links section.